 - In the past 10 days, have you been in contact with an individual who has been ill with respiratory complaints or fever, or who is known to have tested positive for Covid-19?

 - In the past 30 days have you have tested positive for COVID-19?
-If so, what was the date on which you were notified that you were no longer contagious with COVID-19?
+If yes, what was the date on which you were notified that you were no longer contagious with COVID-19?
 Documentation will be required.

 - To prevent close contact between campers and staff we will not be doing lice checks at check-in.
 Please check your camper’s hair for head lice and nits before arriving at camp.